-With its revolutionary program design and innovative delivery system, Bethel Seminary's cohort-based doctor of ministry program challenges students to take ministry and leadership skills to a new level.
-Master practitioners and scholars lead unique subject-based, carefully selected cohort groups in an intensive four-year course of study.
+With its revolutionary program design and innovative delivery system, Bethel Seminary's cohort-based Doctor of Ministry program challenges students to take ministry and leadership skills to a new level.
+Master practitioners and scholars lead unique subjectbased, carefully selected cohort groups in an intensive four-year course of study.

-Bethel Seminary offers seminary experiences in several locations across the United States, but not all degrees are offered at all locations.
+Bethel Seminary offers seminary experiences in two locations in the United States, but not all degrees are offered at both locations.
 Students should review this chart to find classes in the geographic areas and delivery systems that apply to their interests.